 MOPAN 3.0: A Reshaped Assessment Approach

-MOPAN 3.0 is a new operational and methodological iteration of how the Network will assess organisations; it was finalised and first implemented in 2015.
+MOPAN 3.0 is the operational and methodological iteration of how the Network assesses organisations.

 What does this entail?